 - Hiding Properties

 User properties are attributes of the user and are sent with every event.
-Properties intrinsic to the user should be set as user properties.
+Properties intrinsic to the user (or the device they're using) should be set as user properties.
 These reflect traits about an individual person using your product.
 Some examples of custom user properties you can send Amplitude are referral source, plan type, number of friends, or current level in a game. '[Amplitude]' will appear next to user properties that our SDK tracks automatically.
 Custom user properties that you choose to track will not have '[Amplitude]' prefixed.

 Amplitude tracks the following user properties by default from our SDKs: